Staff consultation and representation

 The University has four general HWS committees established under section 72 of the OHS Act.
 The main University committee is the Health Wellbeing and Safety Committee which reports through the Chair to the Vice-President (Enterprise) and the University Executive and Council.
 Campus HWS committees are located at Burwood, Geelong and Warrnambool.
 Organisational areas may establish local HWS Committees after consultation with local HSRs and affected staff.

-The University has three Campus Health Wellbeing and Safety Committees (PDF, 77.7 KB) : Burwood, Geelong (Waterfront and Waurn Ponds) and Warrnambool.
+The University has three Campus Health Wellbeing and Safety Committees (PDF, 140.5KB): Burwood, Geelong (Waterfront and Waurn Ponds) and Warrnambool.
 The Campus HWS Committees are made up of local OHS representatives and senior management representatives.

 Some faculties and divisions have local Health Wellbeing and Safety Committees

-Agendas and Minutes from Campus and University HWS Committees are kept at OHS Meetings.
+Agendas and Minutes from Campus and University HWS Committees are kept at Health, Wellbeing and Safety Committees.